At the foot of the Massane: public meeting and table tennis | ExBulletin

 At the foot of the Massane: public meeting and table tennis

 Public meeting of rebellious France.
 Insubordinate France is organizing a public meeting in Argels-sur-Mer on Tuesday 28 September.
-It will focus on the theme “People’s Union, a strategy for civil revolution”.
+It will focus on the theme “People’s Union, a strategy for bourgeois revolution”.
 It will take place in the room of the rural house (under the cinema Jean-Jaurs), rue du 14-Juillet from 7 pm.
 Free entrance.
-It will be led by Francis Daspe, leader of an action group of La France insoumise and author of two books on the subject: La Rvolution communautaire au cur (ric Jamet editor, August 2017), and 2022: pour overthrow the presidential table (ric Jamet editor, August 2020).
+It will be led by Francis Daspe, leader of a La France insoumise action group and author of two books on the subject: La Rvolution communautaire au cur (ric Jamet editor, August 2017), and 2022: Overturn the Presidential Table (ric Jamet editor, August 2020).

 Hall of the Frdric-Trescases gymnasium (lyce Christian-Bourquin), Tuesday from 19:45 to 22:30, confirmed young people and adults, and participants; Thursday from 6 pm to 10 pm, confirmed young people and adults, and participants.
 Targeted training possible.